QuickCarpet/QuickCarpet/rules.md

 Categories: commands
 Validator: `OP Level (0-4)`

+## connectionTimeout
+Set the timeout players trying to connect, 0 to disable timeout

+Also fixes timeout to be time-based instead of tick-based, avoiding issues while tick-warping

+Type: `int`
+Default: `30`
+Categories: fix
+Validator: `>= 0`

 ## creativeNoClip
 Enables players to noclip while in creative mode if they have the client-side setting enabled